KarishmaChauhan1996/Attrition-Analysis--Data-Analysis-Project/README.md

 # Overview

-This project is a comprehensive Sales Analytics & Forecasting solution designed to help businesses understand data using SQL-based data analysis, and interactive dashboarding and predict product demand using machine learning.
+This project is a comprehensive Sales Analytics & Forecasting solution designed to help businesses understand Sales using SQL-based data analysis, and interactive dashboarding and predict product demand using machine learning.

 It includes: